ThomWright/postgres-migrations/README.md

 Ensures each migration is atomic.
 Either it completes successfully, or it is rolled back and the process is aborted.

+An exception is made when `-- postgres-migrations disable-transaction` is included at the top of the migration file.
+This allows migrations such as `CREATE INDEX CONCURRENTLY` which cannot be run inside a transaction.

 **Abort on errors**

 If anything fails, the process is aborted by throwing an exception.